istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Added** support for the `istio.io/waypoint-for` annotations in waypoint proxies.
   ([Issue #49851](https://github.com/istio/istio/issues/49851))

-- **Added** a check to prevent creation of ztunnel config when user has specified a gateway as `targetRef` in their AuthorizationPolicy
+- **Added** a check to prevent creation of ztunnel config when user has specified a gateway as `targetRef` in their AuthorizationPolicy.
   ([Issue #50110](https://github.com/istio/istio/issues/50110))

 - **Added** the annotation `networking.istio.io/address-type` to allow `istio` class Gateways to use `ClusterIP` for status addresses.